brichards21/anime-proj-site/index.md

 Historical, Kids, Magic, Mecha, Romance, School, Sci-Fi, Shounen, Slice of Life, and Supernatural.

-In order to validate the generalizability, we will perform stepwise selection on 80% of our dataset, which we’ll call the training data.
-The remaining 20% will be saved to test the accuracy of our model on.
+In order to validate the generalizability of our model, we will perform stepwise selection on 80% of our dataset, which we’ll call the training data.
+The remaining 20% will be saved to test (test data) the accuracy of our model on.

 After going through stepwise selection, we yield the following model: